inblockio/aqua-docs/Guardian.md

 For this contract to be valid, signatures of first Alice and then Bob need to be present.
-This means, after Alice signed the access contract, the contract is a new available resource to bob to be loaded.
+This means, after Alice signed the access contract, the contract is a new available resource to Bob to be loaded.
 Bob can now sign the resource in his domain and return the contract.
 Leading to the contract send back to Alice domain and being updated there.
 Bob now gets access to 'My secret research' which has been updated as well, to